-The first step is to make a company marketable on the foreign market, as basis for the primary goal of reaching as many new clients as possible.
-It is well known that clients in general prefer to consume information and content in their own language, thus the need of localization of content.
+The first step is to make a company marketable on the foreign market, as the basis for the primary goal of reaching as many new clients as possible.
+It is well known that clients, in general, prefer to consume information and content in their own language, thus the need for localization of content.
 To ensure a company reaches the desired success abroad, it needs to have its content translated in accordance with the local culture and profit on the chance to promote its products and services there.

 Depending on the complexity of the business, operations expansion might involve a professional translator, a team of professional translators or a specialised translation services agency.
-Comparing the advantages and disadvantages of language translator versus using a specialised agency will indicate the best option upon the case.
+Comparing the advantages and disadvantages of a language translator versus using a specialised agency will indicate the best option in the case.

-Even if nowadays we have tools to translate automatically the content needed, they are not able to replace a translation professional and it’s not exactly an option.
+Even if nowadays we have tools to translate automatically the content needed, they are not able to replace a translator professional and it’s not exactly an option.

 So, using just an automatic translation is not a reliable option, not for technical, marketing or otherwise sophisticated material.
 Unless the respective business is ready to assume the consequences of seeing their efforts damaged by such a detail.
 Translation errors jeopardise intellectual property and the image of the company.

-Remember the translated copy makes or breaks the success of a company on an over sea market and impacts heavily its operations.
-It has direct impact on the reputation, company’s projected image across borders and brand awareness.
+Remember the translated copy makes or breaks the success of a company on an overseas market and impacts heavily its operations.
+It has a direct impact on the reputation, company’s projected image across borders and brand awareness.

 Advantages and Benefits of Translation Services for Business

 It results that professional translation services offer a number of benefits that cannot be neglected.
 You can review them below.
 For common small to medium translation projects, a professional translator: